Like it? Share it…

 Want even MORE science fun?

-Here are some cool science experiments perfect for 7-9+ year olds, that I’ve found from around the web:
+Here are some cool science activities, that I’ve found from around the web that I think would be perfect for the 7-9 year old age group:

 - Make (and decorate) your own inertia zoom ball – these look fun!
 From What Do We Do All Day.